-- Add Vanilla and Buttermilk and Red Food Coloring – Carefully mix on a low speed until well blended being careful not to overmix.
+- Add Vanilla Extract, Buttermilk and Red Food Coloring – Carefully mix on a low speed until well blended being careful not to overmix.

 - Add Butter and Eggs – Next add the softened butter and eggs.
 Mix together on a medium speed until the butter is fully incorporated.

-- Add Baking Soda and Vinegar – This creates a fun science experiment when mixed to together, so bring the kids over when you start this step.
+- Add Baking Soda and Vinegar – This creates a fun chemical reaction when mixed to together, so bring the kids over when you start this step.

 - Beat – Mix on high speed for 4 minutes.

-- Fill – If you want a layered cake, divide the cake batter and fill your prepared cake pans evenly.
+- Fill – If you want cake layers, divide the cake batter and fill your prepared 9-inch pans evenly.
 I have also made this as a sheet cake before as well.

 - Bake – in a 350 degree heat oven.